phanikum4r/Emotion_Detection/README.md

-AN emotion detection application using the Watson NLP library
+An emotion detection application using the Watson NLP library